rcifw/rcifw.github.io/docs/system-info/system-status.md

 The following are currently offline for maintenance: `login02`, `node07`, `highmem[01-02]`, `gpu[06-09]`, `gpua401`.
 No other anomalies reported.

 ### NRG/Informatics Portals/CNDA/MIRRIR
-CNDA, MIRRIR and all portals are currently down due to issues contacting their filesystems.
-We are working on identifying and fixing the root cause but don't yet have an ETA for a fix.
+CNDA, MIRRIR and all portals are currently down due to issues with the ZFS filesystem on which their RDBMS metadata are stored.
+Administrators are working to resolve the issue, but we don't yet have an ETA for a fix.

 ### Shared Storage Systems (Ceph, BeeGFS, ZFS)
-We are currently experiencing filesystem issues.
-We are working on identifying and fixing the root cause but don't yet have an ETA for a fix.
+All systems are operating normally.

 #### If you are seeing an outage that is not reported here please contact: